bricksdont/pytorch-rnn-lm/README.md

 Download and preprocess data:

     ./scripts/download_data.sh

+Changed the script: download_data.sh and preprocessed the new dataset The new dataset is the collection of Bob Dylan's lyrics

 Train a model:

     ./scripts/train.sh
+Changed the script train.sh
+Changed parameters to find the lowest PPL

 The training process can be interrupted at any time, and the best checkpoint will always be saved.